Department of Revenue Information

 The Village has contracted with Associated Appraisal Consultants to update all assessment records in the Village.
 Beginning January 3rd the assessors will be visiting properties to perform interior/exterior inspections.
 They will be driving red fleet vehicles with the Associated Appraisal logo on the side.
 Each of the field workers will carry a photo badge identifying

 If you are not home when they stop to do the inspection, they will leave a door hanger with their information on it.
 Please contact Associated Appraisals and make an appointment for a crew member to return and do the interior inspection.
 They will have evening appointments available for your convenience.
-You have the option of refusing the inspection, but please be aware that you then relinquish your right to appeal your home assessment.
+You have the option of refusing the inspection.

 Information regarding Assessor

 Assessor's Report to Village Board October 20, 2016

 The Village of Richfield's Assessor is the firm Associated Appraisal, which is a firm based out of Appleton.
 Associated Appraisals provides accurate and comprehensive assessments of all real estate in the Village of Richfield.
 To make certain that all of the properties in the Village are treated in the same manner, the assessor's procedures are standardized by their adherence to Wisconsin State Statutes which deal with property taxation.
 Below is a brief description of the Village's property tax process.

 The process is similar to how you must budget your paycheck to pay for housing, food, and clothing.
 You need to know where your money is going (expenses) and how it is coming in (revenues).

 First, village departments prepare budget requests that detail how much money (revenue) is needed to cover planned expenses.
 These requests are submitted to the village administrator for review.
 The village administrator presents their recommended budget to the board in November.
 A public hearing is held on the recommendations, usually in late November.